Arielle Kebbel: Acting career

 She portrayed Emily Owens in the sports drama film Forever Strong (2008) alongside Penn Badgley, Sean Faris, and Neal McDonough.
 Filming took place in August 2006 in Salt Lake City.
 This is Badgley and Kebbel's second film together after John Tucker Must Die.
 The film was released straight-to-DVD on September 26, 2008.

 In February 2008, Kebbel was announced to star as the central character Katherine in the horror film Freakdog alongside Sarah Carter.
 The film received a limited theatrical release on August 22, 2008, and was quickly released to DVD in February 2009.
-Reception was universally negative.

-In March 2008, Paramount Pictures announced Kebbel was portraying the role of Alex Ivers in the American remake of the 2003 South Korean Horror film A Tale of Two Sisters.
-Emily Browning and Elizabeth Banks were confirmed to be co-starring.
+In March 2008, Paramount Pictures announced Kebbel was portraying the role of Alex Ivers in the remake of the 2003 South Korean Horror film A Tale of Two Sisters, with Emily Browning as Alex's sister Anna and Elizabeth Banks confirmed to be co-starring.
 Filming took place in late 2008 in Vancouver, British Columbia.
-Despite performances of the cast, reception was 'mixed-to-negative'.
-The film earned US$40 million worldwide.
 Kebbel also starred in the comedy The Brooklyn Brothers Beat the Best, premiering on September 9, 2011, at the 2011 Toronto International Film Festival.
 The film, widely release in 2012, is the directorial debut for writer/director/star Ryan O'Nan, and features Michael Weston, Andrew McCarthy, and Jason Ritter.

 In December 2011, Kebbel worked in season four of 90210 portraying Vanessa.
 In October 2012, Kebbel appeared on Hawaii Five-0, in the season three episode "Popilikia".

-She will be recurring on 9-1-1 as firefighter Lucy Donato from the rival Firehouse 147.
+From 2022–2023, she recurred in 10 episodes of 9-1-1 as firefighter Lucy Donato from the rival Firehouse 147.

+As of 2024, Kebbel has been starring as Emily "Em" Wright in the Fox drama Rescue: HI-Surf.

 Personal life

 Kebbel is good friends with actress Torrey DeVitto, who was also raised in Winter Park, Florida.
+Kebbel has a lifelong love of horses, taking her first riding lesson at the age of five.
+She also spends time advocating against the daily round up, and slaughter of horses.

+On April 14, 2025, she announced her relationship with American actor and The Vampire Diaries co-star, Zach Roerig.